microsoftgraph/microsoft-graph-docs-contrib/concepts/onenote_error_codes.md

 Your request contains a URI that points to an HTTP resource that can't be found.

 ### 20131
 Your request contains an invalid value for Content-Type.
 Use the value indicated in the message.
-See [OneNote API reference][ref].

 ### 20132
 Your request contains invalid content.
 Common causes for this are a missing Content-Type request header and/or no content in the body of the request.
-See [OneNote API reference][ref].

 ### 20133
 Your request specifies a PATCH target that is not supported.
 See [Update page content](../api-reference/v1.0/api/page_update.md).